jasl/vibe_photos_v4/README.md

 from this cache and may copy into the primary DB when required.
 Serve/UI/API must read from `data/index.db` only; use the sync helper (below) to copy projection tables from cache into primary when needed.

-What a single-process run does in M1:
+What a single-process run does:

 - Scans the specified roots and registers images in `images` with stable content hashes (`image_id`) and file metadata.